 17. Spa Vacation

-While this is generally thought of as a place just for mom to get away and relax, I can think of nothing better than taking my teenage daughter with me for a mother-daughter bonding experience.
+While this is generally thought of as a place just for mom to get away and relax, I can think of nothing better than taking my teenage daughter with me for a mother-daughter bonding experience. consider including a spa day for your next family vacation.

 Sports Vacations for Teens